 OpenStreetMap - an open-source project for collecting street map data, hosted on the Internet at http://www.openstreetmap.org.

 OpenTRAC - the Open Tactical Reporting And Communications protocol, a proposed binary protocol for messaging position and status information between stations, as a newer alternative to APRS.
 YAAC supports transmitting and receiving OpenTRAC messages over SerialTNC and AGWPE ports (RF connectivity); the APRS-IS network does not support OpenTRAC.
 Further information on OpenTRAC available at the OpenTRAC website.

-tactical callsign - a callsign describing the function of a particular station, rather than the personal identity of the station licensee.
+tactical callsign - a callsign describing the function of a particular station, rather than the government-assigned identifier of the station licensee.
 Generally useful only in a local operation or under a single Incident Command System.
 Can be displayed in YAAC by defining local aliases for station callsigns.

 TNC - Terminal-Node Controller, the modem and packet assembler/disassembler (PAD) used to package and unpackage AX.25 data frames to and from radios.